Open-Wine-Components/umu-runtime/README.md

 - `docker/overlay.Dockerfile` — optional old-style “take base image and layer our changes on top” stage.
 - `overlays/rootfs/` — optional file overlay copied into the exported rootfs before the final image is built.
 - `scripts/hooks/post-extract.sh` — optional shell customization hook after rootfs export.

-## How the old `umu-sdk` model fits in

-Your old flow was:

-1. pull a prebuilt image,
-2. apply changes,
-3. publish a new image.

-This repo keeps the same *shape* for the last step, but changes the upstream stage:

-1. build the UMU base image from SteamRT package metadata and sources,
-2. tag that as the local base image,
-3. run `docker/overlay.Dockerfile` on top of it,
-4. export artifacts.

-So the “apply changes on top of an image” part survives, but the image you are extending is one you built locally from public SteamRT inputs.

 ## Releasing